 One example of such an application is inkjet printers.
 While consumer printers generally use thermal systems to deposit ink, most industrial printers utilize piezoelectricity to do so.
 By putting ink in a nozzle and a piezoelectric transducer at the base, when a charge is applied, the piezoelectric component creates a pressure wave through the ink, forcing a few drops out.

-MEMS precision has been used in applications including precision focusing in high power microscopes.
+MEMS precision has also been used in precision focusing in high power microscopes.
 Due to the extremely small field of view these microscopes provide, users naturally need equally precise control over the focus and movement of the lens.
 Piezoelectric components are a very viable solution, with precision to the micrometer range.